kubescape/operator/README.md

     kubectl port-forward -n armo-system service/armo-vuln-scan 8081:8080 &
     kubectl port-forward -n armo-system service/armo-notification-service 8001:8001 &

-#### Running Kontroller  as standalone
+### Running Kontroller  as standalone

-To run the Kontroller without connecting to other components, or to some of them, we will leave their value empty in the clusterData file.
+The Kontroller also supports running as a stand-alone.
-For example:
+For this you need to define in the config file, for the relevant values that will be empty For example:
 <details><summary>.vscode/clusterData.json</summary>